Because Hunger Doesn't Take the Weekend Off!

 You Can Make a Difference:

 For $4.50 you can send a one child home with a weekend snack pack!
 Last year we distributed nearly 18,000 weekend snack packs from four local elementary schools.

 - For $22.50 you can help 5 children

 - For $45.00 you can help 10 children

 - For $225.00 you can help 50 children

 - For $450.00 you can help 100 children

-Organize a weekend snack pack food drive to collect the specific food items (listed below) that make up the snack packs or organize a fundraising event to collect the money needed to purchase the specific food items.
-A weekend snack pack food drive flyer is available with the specific food items needed.
+For smaller groups, organize a weekend snack pack food drive to collect the specific snack pack food items (listed below) or organize a fundraising event to collect the money needed to purchase the specific food items.
+(See above link)

-Select a location where your group can package the weekend snack packs into 1 gallon size plastic zip storage bags.
+Select a location where your group can assemble the weekend snack packs into 1 gallon size plastic zip storage bags.
 Insert a parental snack pack information sheet into each package.
-Sheets will be provided by CFA.
-Contact CFA’s Irwin Vogelman at 201-321-3142 to arrange a delivery or pick-up time.
+(See above link).
+Contact CFA’s Irwin Vogelman at 201-321-3142 to arrange a pick-up time.